 3. Protect Your Computer

 Protect your computer with anti-spam and anti-virus software.
 Keep security patches up-to-date and use a firewall.
-On this note, change passwords regularly in case a thief steals your existing passwords.
+Change passwords regularly in case a thief steals your existing passwords.

-Also, note that the IRS does not request personal or financial information via any electronic means.
-If you receive an “IRS” email asking for such information, forward it to Phishing@irs.gov.
+The IRS does not request personal or financial information via any electronic means.
+If you receive an “IRS” email asking for sensitive information, forward it to email@example.com to report the unsolicited email.

 4. Secure Physical Files

-Anything that has your Social Security number on it should be stored in a secure location, including tax records from past years.
-Examples include safes and locked drawers.
+Anything that has your SSN on it should be stored in a secure location, including tax records from past years.
+Examples of secure locations include safes and locked drawers.
 Shred all documents you no longer need.

 5. Watch Your Wallet or Purse